JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 ## Skeleton {#shiny-complete-skeleton}

-At this stage, it's probably good to build a skeleton of the application.
+At this stage, it's probably good to build a skeleton of the application (Figure \@ref(fig:shiny-complete-skeleton)).

 After loading the Shiny\index{Shiny} package, we use the `addResourcePath` function to serve the images so they can be made accessible by the Shiny UI to display.
 At this stage, the application itself only provides a dropdown to select one of the two images previously downloaded, and a button to trigger the classification, which currently does not do anything, we'll delve into this next.
 Since we placed the `classify.js` JavaScript file in the `assets` directory we can also import it in the UI with a `script` tag; importantly this is done _after_ the ml5.js dependency as it will depend on it.
 Another crucial thing that the app does is set the attribute `id` of the `<img>` to `bird` it is essential to have a convenient way to uniquely identify the image later on as ml5.js will need to read this image in order to classify it.